Discounts on HP products and services for retirees and alumni.

 - Watch out for obscure online sellers who have a high complaint rate or have been in business for a short time.
 Some sell supplies that don't work well or have short life -- with well-done counterfeit packages and security labels.
 Some sell refilled or cloned supplies with clever wording implying that they are genuine -- or no indication at all.
 Cartridges with liquid ink have expiration dates and may be unreliable if too old.

-PCs and printers.
+Notebooks, PCs, or printers.
 There are many reasons why a reseller may have a lower price on HP hardware than the employee/retiree discount:

 - Advertised to draw customer traffic.
 Salespeople are heavily incented to upsell to a more-profitable product, add high-margin accessories, and sell software installation or an extended warranty.
 A website will try to do the same.